How Much Term Life Insurance Can You Buy?

 (Immediate Obligations + Future Income) – Existing Resources = Life Insurance Need

-You can buy term life insurance for 10, 15, 20, 25 or 30 years, but what’s the right amount of life insurance?
+You can buy term life insurance for 10, 15, 20, 25, or 30 years, but what’s the right amount of life insurance?
 To determine the recommended life insurance coverage, answer the following:

 - How many years until my youngest child is no longer dependent?